hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 If any sub-element is labelled as *Must Support*, an:
 - AU Core Responder **SHALL** correctly populate the element with all _Must Support_ sub-elements if a value is known.
-- AU Core Requester **SHALL** accept resource without error if _Must Support_ sub_elements are present containing any valid value.
+- AU Core Requester **SHALL** accept resource without error if _Must Support_ sub-elements are present containing any valid value.

 For example, if AU Core Patient Profile name element is labelled *Must Support* and has *Must Support* sub-elements `family` and `given`.
 When claiming conformance to this profile:
 - AU Core Responder **SHALL** correctly populate a value in `Patient.name.family` and `Patient.name.given`.